aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

     \frac{d^2 h}{d t^2}=-g,
 \end{align}

 where $h$ is the height of the object with respect to the ground.
-In order to solve this equation, it is easier to introduce the velocity $v=\frac{dh}{dt}$ of the object and consider the system:
+In order to solve this equation, we introduce the velocity $v=\frac{dh}{dt}$ of the object and consider the system:

 \begin{align}
     \frac{dh}{dt}=v,\\